-- A. an audited financial statement each year, - B. proof of certification by the Financial Industry Regulatory Authority (FINRA) and provision of CRD number. - C. proof of current registration with the State Securities Commission, and - D. Completion of DCTA questionnaire.
+- A. an audited financial statement each year, - B. proof of certification by the Financial Industry Regulatory Authority (FINRA) and provision of CRD number, - C. proof of current registration with the State Securities Commission, and - D. Completion of DCTA questionnaire.

-Every broker/dealer and bank with which DCTA transacts business will be provided a copy of this Investment Policy to assure they are familiar with the goals and objectives of DCTA's investment program.
-A representative of the firm will be required to return a signed certification stating that the Policy has been received and reviewed and that controls are in place to assure that only authorized securities are sold to DCTA.
+Every broker/dealer, investment pool, investment manager and bank with which DCTA transacts business will be provided a copy of this Investment Policy to assure they are familiar with the goals and objectives of DCTA's investment program.
+A representative of investment pools and investment managers exercising discretion the firm will be required to return a signed certification stating that the Policy has been received and reviewed and that controls are in place to assure that only authorized securities are sold to DCTA.